chernandezba/zesarux/README.md

 * Can browse online Spectrum games

-* Supports Input spool text file to simulate keyboard press
+* Supports Send Text as keystrokes, reading from a text file or the system clipboard

 * Supports reading Pokes from .POK files